 As of mid-August 2021, with the belated Tokyo Olympics complete and vacations well underway, the recovery across the West continues to make progress.
 Financial markets continue to turn in solid performance, sustaining gains anticipating economic growth ahead.
 Following a not-unexpected crash that followed crypto-mania earlier this year, Bitcoin has once again crossed the $50,000 threshold.

 Financial markets continue to turn in solid performance!

 Businesses and investors continue to raise funds and position themselves to benefit from Digital Industry innovation.
 In July, Silicon Labs announced it completed the sale of its infrastructure and automotive business for $2.75 billion to semiconductor maker Skyworks Solutions to focus on its Internet of Things business.
 Nozomi Networks, an industry cybersecurity startup focused on protecting critical infrastructure from cyberattacks, announced that it raised $100 million in pre-IPO funding.
-Trimble announced the formation of Trimble Ventures, a $200 million venture fund focused on investing in early and growth-stage companies focused on transforming work in agriculture, construction, geospatial, and transportation, the industries Trimble serves.
+Trimble announced the formation of Trimble Ventures, a $200 million venture fund focused on investing in early and growth-stage companies focused on digital transformation in agriculture, construction, geospatial, and transportation, the industries Trimble serves.

 Enabling Data to Power New Economies